Robustness Analysis of Neural Networks via Efficient Partitioning with Applications in Control Systems: Experimental Results

 \subsubsection{Reachable Set Analysis of Robotic Arm}

 Borrowing the robotic arm model from~\cite{xiang2018output,xiang2020reachable}, we compare our algorithm to~\cite{xiang2020reachable} for reachable set estimation of a forward kinematics model. \cref{fig:robot_arm} shows the 2 DOF robot arm, with input $(\theta_1,\theta_2)$ as joint angles and output $(x,y)$ as end effector position.
 The nonlinear dynamics are modeled by a small $(2,5,2)$ NN with tanh activations.
+One motivation for computing tight reachable sets here is to ensure that the robot arm will not collide with any obstacles, without being overly conservative.
 We assume a time limit of 2 sec to approximate the convex hull of end effector positions from the set of joint angles $(\theta_1,\,\theta_2)\in[\frac{\pi}{3},\,\frac{2\pi}{3}]\times[\frac{\pi}{3},\,\frac{2\pi}{3}]$.
 As shown in~\cref{fig:robot_arm}, AGSG-CROWN reduces the error from~\cite{xiang2020reachable} by 96\%.
 Only switching the partitioner (SG-IBP vs. (A)GSG-IBP) still achieves 80\% error reduction.
 The estimated boundary is shown in (c, d).